brushfiretech/DataTableProxy/README.md

 A quick utility class for converting IEnumerables into easily bindable DataTables.
 Available as a [NuGet Package][1].

+This version has been ported forward to netstandard 2.0

 Usage:
 ```csharp
 var dtp = new DataTableProxy<YourObject>();